jakebosin/random-repo-name/proposal.md

 Body: "Today I at 15 bowls of cereal."

-When searching for a journal entry containing a specific keyword, the user will enter the keyword they are searching for
+When searching for a journal entry containing a specific keyword, the user will enter the keyword they are searching for.

 Example: